Life is NOT a dress rehearsal.

 First, let’s examine what it is you’re looking for?

 Why Are You Here?

-If you’re anything like us, you’re likely a professional who’s studied long and hard to carve out a successful career for yourself.
-You want that sense of accomplishment, achievement and importance, which’ll benefit your nearest and dearest by providing them with life’s little luxuries.
+If you’re anything like us, you’re likely a corporate professional who’s studied long and hard to carve out a successful career for yourself.
+You want a sense of accomplishment, achievement and importance, which’ll benefit your nearest and dearest by providing them with life’s little luxuries.
 It’s a simple human need to feel loved and of value to your family.
 We get that.

 But, why did you choose the career you went after?

 Maybe because it’s a field you’ve always been interested in, or maybe circumstances led you down that particular path (Fiona studied Accountancy because she won a chunky scholarship; and Greg studied Computer Science because he unwittingly wiped out an entire shipping customer database, so decided he didn’t want to repeat that gut-wrenching feeling of messing up on a grand scale).
 Or maybe, you bowed to parental pressure and followed the course they thought was best for you (which is the worst reason of all, in our opinion!)?